openstack-infra/infra-specs/specs/zuulv3.rst

         jobs:
           - python27  # Runs version of job appropriate to branch
           - pep8:
-              node: trusty  # override the node type for this project
+              nodes: trusty  # override the node type for this project
           - devstack
           - devstack-deprecated-feature:
               branches: stable/juno  # Only run on stable/juno changes